Porges/ways-to-play/src/games/my-sow-pigged/index.md

 ---

 <p class="lead">
-My Sow Has Pigged is a game that was already described as ‘obsolete’ in the 19th century.[@TheAmericanHoyle3 p.
+My Sow Has Pigged is an English game that was already described as ‘obsolete’ in the 19th century.[@TheAmericanHoyle3 p.
 484] It seems to have been popular from the 17th to 18th centuries.
 It was at first a gambling game, and then a children’s game, and was played with a standard 52-card deck.
 </p>